iKevinY/iKevinY.github.io/content/2002-architecting-zeal-gg.md

 Kicking off a refresh causes the backend to create a new "refresh leaderboard" job and return UUID of the job to the frontend.
 The API exposes a "job status" endpoint, which gets polled every couple of seconds.
 When the job has completed, the frontend redirects the user to the page corresponding to the newly-minted leaderboard.

 This is simply an implementation detail and not exposed to the end-user.
 I draw a loading bar on the frontend that slowly progresses to give the impression that it's only making a single, long-running request to the backend, which I'm particularly proud of.

+### Site Announcements

+I realized pretty early on that I would need some way of pushing notifications to the site, to alert users in case of an impending maintenance period or to outline new features.
+However, I didn't want to simply hard-code alerts and have to redeploy the site whenever they changed; I wanted some way of generating them dynamically.

+Since I had already created a [subreddit](https://www.reddit.com/r/zealgg/) to discuss changes to the site, I decided to leverage it.
+I added an endpoint to the backend that uses Reddit's API to check for any posts pinned on the subreddit.
+The frontend calls that endpoint, and if it finds a pinned post, it displays an alert using the title of the post as the alert text, and links to the full post for futher context.

 ----